fobordo/election-analysis/README.md

     with open(file_to_save, "w") as txt_file:
     ```

-  Finally, the statement to print the "Election Results," "Total Votes," and "County Votes" headers, along with the `total_votes` was stored in the variable `election_results`, and printed to both the terminal and `txt_file`.
+  Within the `with` statement, the statement to print the "Election Results," "Total Votes," and "County Votes" headers, along with the `total_votes` was stored in the variable `election_results`, and printed to both the terminal and `txt_file`.

     ```Python
-    with open(file_to_save, "w") as txt_file:

       election_results = (
           f"\nElection Results\n"
           f"-------------------------\n"